 My award-winning book Poetic Trespass examines multilingualism, translation, and the cultural politics of language in the literature, art, and cinema of Israel/Palestine from the early 20th century to 2010.
-I am currently at work on my second book, an intellectual history of Arab Jews from 1863-1948, and in May 2015 I organized a collaborative working group bringing together scholars of North African, Ottoman, and Levantine Jewish history.
-With Allison Schachter, I recently co-edited a special issue of Prooftexts: A Journal of Jewish Literary History, on Jewish literature and world literature (publication in fall 2017).
+With Allison Schachter, I co-edited a special issue of Prooftexts: A Journal of Jewish Literary History on Jewish literature and World Literature (fall 2017).
 I am currently at work on my second book, an intellectual history of Arab Jews from 1863-1948.
-I am also working on temporality in contemporary Palestinian and Israeli culture, and am in the early stages of developing a new project on cross-identification (twinning, doubling, passing) in cultural discourse from Palestine and Israel, with an eye to revising dominant paradigms of relationality between the "political" and the "psychological" and the politics of allegory in critical readings of the conflict.
+I am also working on temporality in contemporary Palestinian and Israeli culture, and am in early stages of a new project on cross-identification (twinning, doubling, passing) in cultural discourse from Palestine and Israel, with an eye to revising dominant paradigms of relationality between the "political" and the "psychological" and the politics of allegory in critical readings of the conflict.

 Poetic Trespass: Writing between Hebrew and Arabic in Israel/Palestine (Princeton UP, 2014): http://press.princeton.edu/titles/10389.html

 The Jewish Nahda: An Arab-Jewish Intellectual History (provisional title).
 Under contract with Stanford UP.
 Expected 2019.

 Selected Articles (can be accessed and downloaded here)